pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	$ git commit 'second part of split commit'
 	$ git rebase --continue

-And now instead of 5 commits, you would have 6.
+And now instead of five commits, you would have six.

 The last useful thing that interactive rebase can do is drop commits for you.
-If instead of choosing 'pick', 'squash' or 'edit' for the commit line, you simply remove the line, it will remove the commit from the history.
+If instead of choosing 'pick', 'squash' or 'edit' for the commit line, you simply remove the line, Git will remove the commit from the history.